 While the normal recommended check-in time is an hour before departure, many airlines encourage earlier check-in with pets.
 (Keep in mind, however, that too much time before flights leave is discouraged; Alaskan Airlines pet check-ins can occur no more than two hours before flights depart.)
 The extra time is necessary to go over a checklist of pre-flight needs, particular to each individual airline.

-When it comes to flying with dogs, your animal looks to you for support.
+When it comes to flying with your dog, they look to you for support and guidance.
 Give your dog the calm, confident energy you’d want them to have.
 Best of luck with all your travels!